 To set the interior color property of the range of cells (A1 to A8) out the equal sign and open RGB function.

 Sub RGB_Example2() Range("A1:A8").Interior.Color = RGB(0, 255, 255) End Sub

 Run the code and see the background color.

 The background colour has been changed.

 Things to Remember Here

 - RGB stands for Red, Green, and Blue.

 - A combination of these three colors will give different colors.

 - All these three parameters can accept integer values between 0 to 255 only.
 Any numbers above this will be reset to 255.

 This has been a guide to VBA RGB.
-Here we discuss how to change the RGB color of the interior cell (background, font) in excel VBA by putting different integer numbers along with examples and downloadable excel template.
+Here we discuss how to change the color of the interior cell (background, font) in excel VBA by putting different integer numbers in RGB function with examples and downloadable excel template.
 Below are some useful excel articles related to VBA-

 - Example of Range Variable in Excel VBA